Ji Kang -- Handsome & Rakish Artist with Solemn and Stirring Ending

-In addition, his calligraphy and painting were famous and popular as well.
+Besides, his calligraphy and painting were famous and popular as well.

 Gaining of A Mysterious Song and Excellent Musical Skills

-He also wrote many books regarding ancient musical instruments and some of his own beautiful songs.
+He also wrote many books regarding ancient musical instruments and some of his beautiful songs.
 His way of health cultivation was well-known and popular as well.

 Consequently, his extraordinary appearance and talent made him quite famous and brought him lots of fans.

 A noble-born girl of the current royal family, great-granddaughter of overlord Cao Cao, married Ji when he was older, which gave him a noble title and a political position as well.

 But Ji Kang resigned and never got into politics; he even stopped talking to one of his best friends who tried to recommend him for another political position.

 Also, he always refused to talk to people whom he didn’t appreciate, no matter how noble or wealthy they were.

 Ji Kang lived with his wife near nature, carefree and happy.
 He enjoyed music, poetry, art, and the companionship of good friends.